 Costwise, Placeit offers 2 options – subscriptions, or one off purchases.
 For $12.70 per month, or $99.95 per year, you have access to all of their functionality and templates.
 Alternatively, you can pay $7 for each mock-up image.
 As you can see, the subscription is definitely the best value option!

-Printful offer a range of mock-up s, along with print files for your designs.
+Printful offer a range of mock-ups, along with print files for your designs.
 They are listed by the type and make of T-shirt, and show the colours available, so you can filter for specific garments.
-The interface is easy to use, but they have also provided a walk through video for you.
-Pricing is individual, starting as low as $7.95.
+The interface is easy to use, but they have also provided videos on YouTube to help you get ahead.
+Pricing is individual, starting as low as £6.26 + VAT.

 Photofic offer a wide range of product mock-up s, which have been used by companies such as Sony Music, WWE Wrestling, Shopify and Warner Music Group.
 You can browse their mock-ups, and filter by brand, gender and category to find the right one for your needs.
 Generics are available where your particular garment isn’t shown.
 All their designs/mock-up s are produced and maintained in house, and are available in high detail versions suitable for display on 4k screens or retina displays without any blurring or artefacts.

 Purchasing a garment template includes multiple views.
 They also include the PSD downloads and unlimited access to the mock-up generator for that garment.
 Therefore as you gain additional staff, or learn new skills, you can graduate from the mock-up generator to using PSD files.
 Both versions have lifetime access for you.

 Pricing is individual but the majority of the garment templates are priced at £29 each.